Art, Books, Reviews

 This book is illustrated using the Patachitra art style by Radhashyam Raut.
 This art style is from the state of Orissa in north India.
 Patachitra art uses bright colors (traditionally red, yellow, white, blue, black were used) with fine details in the drawings.
 The end of the book teaches readers a game of ganjifa they can play by making Patachitra cards using the Kanchil characters from the book.

-My attempts (first drafts) at Kalamkari art (on the left) and Patachitra art (Ural the snake on the right).
+My attempts (first drafts) at Kalamkari art and Patachitra art (Ural the snake the second one below).
 I hope to get a better and colored version completed soon and maybe a whole set of cards for the ganjifa game.

 Rating: A+ (for both)